miseenplace/vdirsyncer-rs/live_tests/README.md

 ./target/debug/live_tests live_tests/radicale.profile
 ```

-Test clients use the discovery bootstrapping mechanism, do you can specify your
+Test clients use the discovery bootstrapping mechanism, so you can specify your
-providers main site as URL as `CALDAV_SERVER` and DNS discovery should resolve
+providers main site as URL as `host` and DNS discovery should resolve the real
-the real server and port automatically.
+server and port automatically.

 # Licence